dhruv1710/dhruv1710/README.md

 ## Hi there 👋
-### I mostly work on PyTorch/TF, Python, Flutter and Javascript
+### I mostly work on PyTorch/TF, Python, Flutter and Golang

-View my personal site [dhruvtiwari.me](https://dhruvtiwari.me)
+I love coding and building systems!

-I'm currently working on [Enlighten AI](https://enlightenai.surge.sh)
+I'm currently working as Fullstack AI eng with [Onfinance AI](https://onfinance.ai)

-and connect with me on my socials:
+If you find enjoyment in solving problems from first-principles and scale solutions connect with me on my socials:

 [X](https://x.com/_dhruvtiwari) |
 [Linkedin](https://www.linkedin.com/in/dhruv-tiwari-dev/) |